abhinavsharma629/Outpass-Buddy-Dialog-Flow/README.md

      not only in your location but all over the world.

+**NOTE:- If the server was sleeping for a while or failed you process your request currently( which may be the case as its hosted on heroku and heroku makes your apps to sleep when not in use) so don't worry you don't have to fill in your details again, just say send it again, and your are good to go.**

 ## Prerequisites:-
    - Need to have an account on the below mentioned server for using facilities of the outpass manager.
    - You need to signup using same email address as your google account for OAuth signin using google assistant.